ljyou001/Software-System-Design-Development-and-Testing-in-Java/README.md

-# Software System Design Development and Testing in Java: A Parking Lot management system with Hardware Emulators
+# Software System Design Development and Testing in Java: A Parking-lot Management System with Hardware Emulators

 For requirements, please check Project_Specification-v1.2.pdf at this repo.